 By serendipity, looking at the amazingly positive clinical response in a native-Morrocan child affected by a chronic inflammatory lung disease when she was assuming per os the “black seeds from North-Africa deserts”, a traditional remedy utilized for more than 20 centuries for respiratory and skin inflammation, we isolated betasitosterol (BSS) as a major chemical component and we found that it is able to inhibit the expression of the inflammatory neutrophil chemokines CXCL8/IL-8, GRO-alpha and GRO-beta in cystic fibrosis bronchial epithelial cells infected with Pseudomonas aeruginosa1.

-Since partial reduction of neutrophil chemotaxis is one of the anti-inflammatory approaches in cystic fibrosis2 and since BSS is already a drug presenting a high safety profile being applied for long term treatment of hypercholesterolemia3, new experiments are ongoing in lung murine models upon acute and chronic infection with Pseudomonas aeruginosa, in collaboration with Maria Cristina Dechecchi (University of Verona), Anna Tamanini (University Hospital of Verona) and Alessandra Bragonzi (Scientific Institute San Raffaele, Milan) in a research project supported by the Italian Cystic Fibrosis Research Foundation.
+Since partial reduction of neutrophil chemotaxis is one of the anti-inflammatory approaches in cystic fibrosis2 and since BSS is already a drug presenting a high safety profile being applied for long term treatment of hypercholesterolemia3, new experiments in murine lung models exposed to acute and chronic infection with Pseudomonas aeruginosa have been performed in collaboration with Maria Cristina Dechecchi (University of Verona), Anna Tamanini (University Hospital of Verona) and Alessandra Bragonzi (Scientific Institute San Raffaele, Milan) in a research project supported by the Italian Cystic Fibrosis Research Foundation.
+The results published in 2023 on the Journal of Cystic Fibrosis 4 allowed to observe that BSS significantly reduces lung inflammation in infected lungs.
+Interestingly, BSS reduces in parallel the bacterial burden, with mechanisms still under investigation.
+These results highlight the potential application of BSS as a complementary anti-inflammatory drug to be administered together with CFTR modulators and antibacterial drugs.

 1. Lampronti I, Dechecchi MC, Rimessi A, Bezzerri V, Nicolis E, Guerrini A, Tacchini M, Tamanini A, Munari S, D’Aversa E, Santangelo A, Lippi G, Sacchetti G, Pinton P, Gambari R, Agostini M, Cabrini G. β-Sitosterol Reduces the Expression of Chemotactic Cytokine Genes in Cystic Fibrosis Bronchial Epithelial Cells.
 Front Pharmacol.
 2017;8:236.